cristianvasquez/obsidian-lab/README.md

   ]
 }
 ```

-And an Obsidian panel is updated with the results
+The plugin updates a panel with the JSON response.

 ![Text](./docs/example.png)

 ## Config

-Configuring the plugin currently is done with a JSON file, where you specify their URL and how is triggered, how is shown etc.
+Configuring the plugin currently is done with a JSON file, where you specify what is triggered, how is it shown, etc...

 ```json
 {